 Cabbageworm

-When gardener's plant vegetables it's an invite to insect pests and that means a cabbageworm should you decide to grow broccoli, cauliflower, cabbage, or any other cruciferous vegetable.
+When gardener's plant vegetables it's an invite to insect pests including the cabbageworm, should you decide to grow broccoli, cauliflower, cabbage, or any other vegetable plant.

 It's a fact of nature insect pests will arrive in your garden patch no matter what you grow with each species searching out its host plant.
 Experienced gardeners know this and more importantly, know how to deal with these pests when they arrive.
 But the beginner gardener is in a learning curve as they wonder if anything they plant will grow at all.
 It soon becomes frustrating for them to see young healthy plants slowly give way to the munching and chomping of insect pests.
-This is not the time to give up but get even by knowing how to deal with this problem as any experienced gardener will tell you can be done.
+This is not the time to give up but get even by knowing how to deal with this problem.

 With that said, let's read on.

-To be more precise, a cabbageworm is from the caterpillar family of which three species are of most concern to vegetable gardeners.
+To be more precise, this vegetable garden pest is from the caterpillar family of which three species are of most concern to vegetable gardeners.
 They are the imported cabbageworm, the diamondback moth caterpillar, and the cabbage looper.
-All three are the larva from the adult diamondback moth or cabbage butterfly (more accurately known as the imported cabbageworm butterfly).
+All three are the larva from the adult diamondback moth or cabbage butterfly, (more accurately known as the imported cabbageworm butterfly).

 When at rest, the diamondback moths wings come together forming diamonds along its back and hence its name.